Jason Isaacs

 Jason Isaacs as Colonel Tavington

-However, Isaacs was not satisfied with being typecast as a villain and made every effort to showcase the various facets of his acting abilities.
-In the romantic drama "Sweet November," the actor portrayed a transvestite who enjoyed dressing in women's clothing, while in the war drama "Green Zone," he played the courageous commander of an American Ranger company, Captain Mike Steele.
+However, Isaacs refused to be pigeonholed as a villain and fought to showcase his range.
+In the romantic drama "Sweet November," he played a cross-dresser, while in the war drama "Green Zone," he embodied the brave Captain Mike Steele, commander of an American Ranger company.

 A still from Sweet November